 For those who want some contrast in their glassware, the set is also offered with a black/grey tint.
 If you are looking for a set to cover a wide variety of beverage needs that offer more visual interest than just your simple drinking glass, Libbey Polaris is a solid choice.

 Pieces in Set: 16 | Sizes: 12.25 ounces, 16.25 ounces | Dishwasher Safe: Yes

 Best Budget: Bormioli Rocco Bodega Glassware Set

-What We Like: High-end appearance, stackable, versatile, durable
+What We Love: High-end appearance, stackable, versatile, durable

-What We Don't Like: On the short side
+What We Don't Love: On the short side with thin glass